Analyse4/stride-scheduler/README.md

 # stride-scheduler
 It's a program simulating stride scheduling for generating a chart.
-The chart describe the relationship about job length and unfairness metric.
+The chart describe the relationship about job length and unfairness metric(which is simply the time the first job completes divided by the time that the second job completes).
 ## Condition

 - two jobs